 What was the first show you saw on Broadway?
-Mine was Mean Girls!!
-But the first ever show I saw was The Lion King on the West-End in London when I was 10!
+Mine was Mean Girls!
+But the first ever show I saw was The Lion King in London when I was 10.

 Wow!
 I love that your first Broadway show was MeanGirls!
 I don’t exactly remember my first Broadway show, but I know my first one was my junior year of college when I came to New York for my first time ever and assisted our senior’s showcase.
 I think it was Once, which is a story I had loved before it had even become a musical!

 Please could you tell me about your career so far?

 After I graduated college, I worked for multiple regional theatres in California.
 About a year later, I booked the tour of TheLittleMermaid which I did for a year and which made me Equity.
 I was able to save a lot from that tour and a few months after it ended, I decided to make the move to New York!
 I moved here on Nov.
 1st, 2016 and the audition for MeanGirls was Jan.
 3rd, 2017.
 The rest is history!